 3.5 Spatial patterns of acoustic similarity

-The Mantel-based spatial autocorrelogram illustrated 3 distinct patterns in our data.
+The Mantel-based spatial autocorrelogram illustrated 2 distinct patterns in our data.
 First, within 250 km yellow-naped amazon contact calls generally exhibit high similarity (Figure 5).
-The second pattern we identified was the significant dissimilarity in calls between ??? and ??? km; beyond ??? km there is an almost equal distribution of significant similarity and dissimilarity, with an increasingly neutral significance as geographic distance increases.
+After this distance acoustic similarity decreases markedly and remains at a low level for the remaining geographic distance range.

+The multiple regression of distance matrices revealed a significant association between acoustic dissimilarity and both geographic distance (p = 0.023) and dialect membership (p = 0.001).
+Call dissimilarity was higher between calls from different dialects relative to calls from the same dialect.
+Interestingly, call dissimilary decreased as a function of geographic distance, after accounting for the effect of dialect variation.
+However, the effect size of dialect membership (-0.07411) was three orders of magnitude higher than that from geographic variation (0.00005).

 4 Discussion

 Historically, variation in the contact calls of yellow-naped amazons in Costa Rica has been described as dialectical, with a mosaic pattern of variation in which calls within a locale are similar but change dramatically in acoustic structure at dialect boundaries (Wright, 1996).
-Our visual classification of the 14 different call types observed across this species’ range support this historical trend.
-Currently wild yellow-naped amazons are isolated into discreet regional populations due to loss of habitat and declining populations (Dupin et al., 2020).
-In each region we sampled, we observed more than one variant with discreet differences which we were able to detect visually.
-Our SPCC and PCA analyses validated many, but not all, of our visually identified variants.
+Our visual classification of the 14 different call types observed across this species’ range confirm that this pattern is present throughout the Mesoamerican range of this species.
+Currently wild yellow-naped amazons in many parts of this range are isolated into discreet regional populations due to loss of habitat and declining populations (Dupin et al., 2020).
+In each region we sampled, we were able to detect visually more than one acoustically discreet variant with a distinct geographic distribution.
+Our SPCC and PCA analyses validated many, but not all, of our visually identified acoustic variants.

 4.1 Global patterns of vocal variation

 In 1996, Wright identified 3 distinct contact call variants in Costa Rican populations (Wright, 1996), and later confirmed the geographic and temporal stability of those same variants (Wright et al., 2005).
-Our visual assessment of 2,338 contact calls recorded from yellow-naped amazons across their range revealed the presence of 14 distinct call variants, including those identified in 1996.
+Our visual assessment of 2,338 contact calls recorded from yellow-naped amazons across their range revealed the presence of 14 distinct call variants, including those identified in 1996 in Costa Rica.
 Results from our SPCC analyses and PCA support many of our visual classifications; however, they also indicate that several variants were acoustically similar.
 This pattern may result from the repetition of similar acoustic structures in different parts of the range, or a lack of resolution in our acoustic analysis approaches.
-While SPCC is widely-used method of assessing acoustic similarity (Cortopassi and Bradbury, 2000; Sharp and Hatchwell, 2006; Araya-Salas et al., 2019) and has been used in previous yellow-naped amazon dialect studies (Wright, 1996; Wright et al., 2008), the limits of its capabilities should be considered.
+While SPCC is widely-used method of assessing acoustic similarity (Cortopassi and Bradbury, 2000; Sharp and Hatchwell, 2006; Araya-Salas et al., 2019) and has been used in several previous studies of acoustic variation in parrots (Wright, 1996; Wright et al., 2008), the limits of its capabilities should be considered.
 The cross-corr function from the package warbleR in R generates correlation coefficients by sliding one spectrogram over another and comparing amplitudes across each call (Clark et al., 1987; Araya-Salas and Smith-Vidaurre, 2017; Sawant et al., 2022).
 Thus, when call variants are similar in the same bandwidths being measured, the cross correlation will indicate that the calls are acoustically similar, even if there are visually detectable differences in the overall structure.
 Although SPCC is considered to be robust to noise, field recordings do contain acoustic interference like insects, other birds, vehicles, agricultural equipment, and animals.
 We implemented a bandpass filter to remove high and low frequency noise but were unable to eliminate masking noise within the same range as the calls themselves.